 Ads on smartphones are quite a big trend now, thanks to aggression and desperation shown by some brands.
-I bet you know whom we’re referring to!
-Yup, it’s the Chinese brand which became the number one smartphone maker in India.
-Even though the future of the brand is more like cannibalizing themselves, their aggression towards launching the smartphones is more in terms of earning revenue through ads.
+I bet you know the answer.
+Yup, it’s the Chinese brand that became the number one smartphone maker in India.
+The future of Xiaomi is more like cannibalizing themselves; their aggression towards launching the smartphones is more in terms of earning revenue through ads.
 Why don’t we look at some quick stats on mobile ad spends, shall we?

 As per the Statista report, mobile ads are quite mainstream now.
 It is estimated that, in 2019, worldwide mobile digital advertising spend would reach $217.42 Billion, and by 2020, it will be closer to $250 Billion.
 So, how all these started?
 How big is the industry?
 How the ads have evolved and how it will impact consumers?
 Let’s find out by exploring its history first.